Participation in this project is prohibited for a US person. Please seek legal and tax advice.

 - Asset C: Profits from ETH price going down.

 As liquidity is auctioned, the equivalent 3CRV volume in the Curve pool is swapped for lvUSD and invested in the assets A, B, and C based on the highest bidding LTs.
-LPs are exposed to lvUSD in the pool, which is backed by a mix of assets A, B, and C. LPs are also getting revenue share from fees paid by LTs in the form of these assets.
+LPs are exposed to lvUSD in the pool, which is backed by a mix of assets A, B, and C. LPs are also getting rewards from the protocol treasury in the form of ARCH tokens and potentially other tokens in the future.

 lvUSD is not designed to be a "free flowing" stablecoin.
 While one can buy it on Curve, it has no intended real use outside of the Archimedes smart contract system.